Email from First Unitarian Church of Toledo

 NOTES AND NEWS

-OFFICE HOURS: are Tuesday, Wednesday and Thursday from 10:30-2:30 PM.
+Office hours are normally Tuesday, Wednesday and Thursday from 10:30-2:30 PM.
 Otherwise, please reach us by phone or email, which will be frequently checked.
 Thank you.

 Phone: 419-381-6999